 VITA is a tax preparation service from the IRS that trains volunteers to help people prepare their tax returns.

 “Generally, this service is offered to those who make $56,000 or less, persons with disabilities, and limited-English speaking taxpayers.
 Volunteers are provided training and must be certified by the IRS before helping provide tax-preparation services,” says Josh Trubow, MSFP, CFP®, advisor at Sensible Financial.

-Before setting up an appointment, check to see if what services your local VITA site offers.
+Before setting up an appointment, check to see what services your local VITA site offers.
 VITA volunteers do not prepare all tax forms, so verify that they’ll help with the tax forms you need by looking at this document from the IRS.

-“Each location may have their own rules to qualify for this free service, so I recommend calling the closest location to confirm eligibility.
+“Each location may have [its] own rules to qualify for this free service, so I recommend calling the closest location to confirm eligibility.
 Appointments are also highly recommended (and may be required, depending on location),” says Trubow.